hsuonsivu/hsupublic/3d-models/README.md

 This uses recursion as I could not easily figure out how to do loops which change variables.

+We had problems with birds picking up yellow labels and throwing them around.
+I have no idea what they were thinking, but yellow might not be the right color choice.
+Next summer we will try red and make labels larger.

 ![Veggie Labels in openscad](kasvikyltit-openscad.png)

 ### nimikyltit.scad

-Bunch of name labels labels.
+Bunch of name labels.
 These we designed to be put on top of rack for towels.
 You can modify the names at the start of the file.
-Need to change number of labels if adding or removing.
+End the list of names with "".
 You can have several labels printed in one go.
 You also need to configure the size of your printer print area, as it will arrange labels automatically.